google/nucleus/README.md

 ## Version

-This is Nucleus 0.5.5.
+This is Nucleus 0.5.6.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.5.6:
+* Upgrade to protobuf 3.9.2 to support TensorFlow 2.3.0 specifically.

 New in 0.5.5:
 * Upgrade protobuf settings to support TensorFlow 2.2.0 specifically.